 Gavin Clayton – Executive Director

 Gavin Clayton has been Executive Director of Arts and Minds since 2009.
 Gavin is one of the founders of the National Alliance for the Arts, Health and Wellbeing and was involved in establishing the All Party Parliamentary Group for Arts, Health and Wellbeing.
-Gavin has spoken about the work of Arts and Minds at conferences across the UK and Ireland and contributed to the first edition of the International Journal for Arts and Health.
+Gavin has spoken about the work of Arts and Minds at conferences across the UK, Ireland and Hong Kong and contributed to the first edition of the International Journal for Arts and Health.
 In 2007, Gavin was awarded a Clore Fellowship in Arts and Health (sponsored by NESTA) with his research exploring how the arts contribute to development in sub-saharan Africa.

 Previous jobs include: professional care work with the elderly; Arts and Disabilities Information Officer for Cambridgeshire; Programme Development Manager for the arts and disabilities charity Cross Border Arts; founding Director of MKArts for Health (at Milton Keynes General Hospital); Development Manager for The Men’s Room in Manchester (arts, social care and criminal justice charity).